AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Two global objects and/or by-reference parameters referring to the same object are said to conflict if both (1) they are not both synchronized and (2) at least one can be modified by the callee.

+  In addition, calls from SPARK units to subprograms which are not analyzed by GNATprove should not have any adverse tasking-related effects.
+In particular, GNATprove assumes that such calls do not cause tasks visible from SPARK to:

+  * call protected entries that they are not calling in a way which is visible from SPARK,
+  * suspend on suspension objects on which they do not suspend in a way which is visible from SPARK.

 * [ADA_EXTERNAL]
   Objects accessed outside of SPARK, either directly for statically allocated